openedx/openedx-app-ios/Documentation/Theming_implementation.md

     marketing_version: '1.0.1' # App marketing version
     current_project_version: '2' # App build number
     configurations:
-        config1: # Configuration name - can be any
+        config1: # Build Configuration name in project
+            app_bundle_id: "bundle.id.app.new1" # Bundle ID to be set
+            product_name: "Mobile App Name1" # App Name to be set
+        config2: # Build Configuration name in project
-            app_bundle_id: "bundle.id.app.new" # Bundle ID to be set
+            app_bundle_id: "bundle.id.app.new2" # Bundle ID to be set
-            product_name: "Mobile App Name" # App Name to be set
+            product_name: "Mobile App Name2" # App Name to be set
 ```
 ### Assets
 The config `whitelabel.yaml` can contain a few Asset items (every added Xcode project can have its own Assets).